ozwaldorf/lutgen-rs/README.md

 ### Library

 > By default, the `bin` feature and dependencies are enabled.
-> It's recommended to use `default-features = false` to minimalize the dependency tree and build time.
+> When used as a library, it's recommended to use `default-features = false` to minimalize the dependency tree and build time.

 Simple usage: